 'Jesus' Plan For a New World' by Richard Rohr - a big thinker and scholarly Fransiscan teacher - written two decades ago, with co-author John Feister.
 I stumbled on the book while reading his daily meditations from Center for Action and Contemplation, which I find challenging and transformational.

 For several years I have felt the message and mission of Christ is most concisely laid out in the Sermon on the Mount - which begin with the so-called Beatitudes, or "Happy Attitudes" as Rohr refers to them.
-(A few years ago I even put the Beatitudes to music, 10 New Commandments of God's Kingdom).
+(I even put the Beatitudes to music, The Blessings of God's Kingdom).

 Part One of the book, "Getting Ready to Hear Jesus," delves into the the cultural context of Jesus' message, which reveals the rich historical and cultural canvas on which Jesus painted his simple, yet profound message of how to join heaven with earth in a most counter-intuitive manner - which ultimately could only be fully validated by living it out in his own death and resurrection.